Primary Care Network

-Elgin Ontario Health Team is made up of dedicated individuals, community partners, and healthcare providers working together to improve the health and well-being of people in our region.
+Elgin Ontario Health Team is made up of dedicated community members, clinicians, and health and social care providers working together to improve the health and well-being of people in our region.

 Provides support, education, and advocacy for individuals and families affected by Alzheimer’s and other dementias, helping them navigate life with understanding and compassion.